Effective date: 25th May 2018

 Please read our data privacy notice for more information about how we collect, store and process personal data for further communications including marketing.

 1.2.
-This website is administered by Shaping Business Ltd. and is intended to provide you relevant information about the Centre of Excellence in B2B Marketing and the e-learning programmes it offers.
+This website is administered by Shaping Business Limited and it’s subsidiary Shaping Business Strategy Limited and is intended to provide you relevant information about the Centre of Excellence in B2B Marketing and the e-learning programmes it offers.

 1.3.
 We want you to feel secure when visiting our site and are committed to maintaining your privacy when doing so.

 1.4.
 The following policy provides an overview of how we protect your privacy during your visit.